Kremlin critics to contest online voting in Duma election

-MOSCOW (AP) — A group of politicians and activists who lost to their Kremlin-backed opponents in Russia's parliamentary election last weekend have formed a coalition to contest the results from online voting in the Russian capital, which they believe was rigged and blame for their defeat.
+MOSCOW (AP) — Politicians and activists who lost to Kremlin-backed candidates in Russia's parliamentary election last weekend have formed a coalition to contest the results from online voting in Moscow, which they believe was rigged and blame for their defeat.

-Opposition candidates were largely excluded from the ballot, and one of the few Kremlin critics allowed to run for seats in the State Duma, opposition politician Marina Litvinovich, announced the decision to challenge Moscow's online election returns.
+Opposition candidates were largely excluded from the ballot, and one of the few Kremlin critics allowed to run for seats in the State Duma, opposition politician Marina Litvinovich, announced the decision to challenge the capital's online election returns.

 “On Sept.
 17-19, millions of citizens of our country had their votes stolen.
 That’s why we, candidates for the 8th convocation of the State Duma that represent different political forces, have created a committee for abolishing the online voting,” Litvinovich wrote on Facebook.